wnyao/learning-notes/javascript/javascript/map-object.md

 ## Difference

 **Accidental Keys**
-  - **Map**: doesn't contain any keys by default; containes only what is explicitly put into it.
+  - **Map**: doesn't contain any keys by default; contains only what is explicitly put into it.
   - **Object**: has prototype; contains default keys that could collide with your own keys.

 **Key Types**